sofi-dobriak/goit-js-hw-07/README.md

-The third homework of the JavaScript module of the FullStack Developer course
+The seventh homework of the JavaScript module of the FullStack Developer course